MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - USB flash drive that contains a Windows 10 Pro or Enterprise image.
 Then install [drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).

-The following procedure describes how to create a USB flash drive from installation media and then add the SEMM package files and the Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 MSI file.
+The following procedure describes how to create a USB flash drive from installation media, and then add the SEMM package files and the Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 MSI file.
 If you're using other deployment methods, go to the [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration) section in this article.

 > [!NOTE]
 > After you finish the installation, you'll need a valid license for Windows 10 Pro or Windows 10 Enterprise that's separate from your existing Windows 10 Team license.